Save Money with Bulk Mail!

 Other Helpful Hints:

-- Do not preassemble any part of your mailing without first consulting the Bulk Mail Center.
+- Do not preassemble any part of your mailing without first consulting the Mail Center.

 - If you purchase a mailing list, try to get it in an electronic format, but at least be sure to request that the list be provided with barcodes already printed on the labels.
 Also request USPS Form 3553, “standard documentation”, and bar-coded tray or bag tags, for the class of mail and rate you will be using.

-- If you are going to make a self mailer (without an envelope) contact the Bulk Center or Mail Center for correct paper weight.
+- If you are going to make a self mailer (without an envelope) contact the Mail Center for correct paper weight.
 Copy paper will not run in our equipment.

-How to contact Mail Services or the Bulk Mail Center for more information or assistance:
+How to contact Mail Services for more information or assistance:

-For assistance with list maintenance, or to schedule a bulk mail job, coordinate pick-up of mail pieces, or for information on bulk mail services and prices, contact Dave at extension 2393, or email: firstname.lastname@example.org
+For assistance with list maintenance, or to schedule a bulk mail job, coordinate pick-up of mail pieces, or for information on bulk mail services and prices, contact Lynn at extension 2223, or via email.

 United States Postal Service requirements for non-profit standard mail: